Identification and Adaptive Control of Markov Jump Systems: Sample Complexity and Regret Bounds: Preliminaries

-In this section, we define a few notations to ease the exposition in the appendix.
+In the following, we define a few notations to ease the exposition in the appendix.
 Note that, for notations under parameterized form, i.e., notations which are functions of $(\delta, \rho, \tau)$ etc., one can choose these parameters freely to get different deterministic quantities.

 { }